wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-m365/includes/3-explore-support-options.md

-As a Microsoft 365 subscriber you have a variety of support options.
-The particulars depend on your specific subscription, whether it includes a service package, the service or tool in question, and the source of support.
-In general, you can get help in the following ways:
+As a Microsoft 365 subscriber there are a variety of support options available to you.
+Which ones are available depend on:
+- which subscription(s) you have
+- do you have a service package
+- the service or tool in question
+- the source of support.

+In general, these are your support options:
 - **FastTrack** - Get direct access to Microsoft 365 planning materials and dedicated Microsoft FastTrack project managers and engineers to help you deploy Microsoft 365.
-- **Automated assistance bot** - The Microsoft 365 admin center has an automated assistance bot that’s designed to help you find answers to support questions.
-Accessed from the **Need help** button, the bot known as "O365 Assistant" offers a chat-based user experience.
+- **Modern self-help powered by AI** - The Microsoft 365 admin center includes automated assistance that’s designed to help you find answers to support questions.
+It's accessed from the **Need help** button.
+If you search for verify my domain you'll get the steps plus few articles we think will help you.
+We use machine learning to surface the closest solution that has been found to be of help to other admins who have entered similar queries.
+-
    ![Assistance bot](../media/1-assistance-bot.png)
 *assitance bot in Microsoft 365 admin center*